mattd-tg/multiverse-envoy-go/example.rst

 Step 1: Compile the go plugin library
 *************************************

-Change to the ``golang-http`` directory and build the go plugin library.
+Ensure you are in the project root directory and build the go plugin library.

 .. code-block:: console

-   $ pwd
-   examples/golang-http
    $ docker compose -f docker-compose-go.yaml run --rm go_plugin_compile

 The compiled library should now be in the ``lib`` folder.